cultureandempire/cultureandempire.github.io/README.md

 ## The Drying Lake

-Because of cost gravity and politics, privacy is dying in the 21st century like a lake in a drying desert.
+Because of cost gravity and politics, privacy is dying in the twenty-first century like a lake in a drying desert.
 This is a one-way and unstoppable process, caused simply by the asymmetric nature of information.
 It is much cheaper to spy on someone than it is to prevent people from spying on you.
 As Cost Gravity pushes down the cost of cameras, networks, hard disks, and CPUs, the cost of maintaining privacy grows higher and higher.
 In the end it comes down just to politeness and ethics and restraint, things we can expect of other individuals, just not of businesses, nor of governments.

 The death of privacy has costs, and benefits, depending on the situation.
 Our secrets are our property, and losing them devalues us.
 Those same secrets may benefit many more people, when they become public knowledge.
 When the cost of secrets held by one person or group outweighs the benefits to society, then it's right that those secrets be leaked.
 Health research based on population-wide data can help, for instance, to pinpoint causes of illness and disease.